martins-vds/export-secrets-action/README.md

 ## Usage

 Create a workflow (eg: `.github/workflows/export-secrets.yml` see [Creating a Workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file)) in any repository that you would like to export secrets from following the examples below.
+Add the secrets you would like to export as environment variables in the workflow file as shown in the examples below.

 The workflow will export the secrets to a CSV file and upload it as an artifact.

 ### Example 1: Export Organization Secrets